Probabilistic customer attrition models predict in general three expected characteristics for every customer:

 actual.x

 Actual number of transactions until prediction.end.
-Only if there is a holdout period and the prediction ends in it, otherwise it is not reported.
+Only if there is a holdout period and the prediction ends in it, otherwise not reported.

 actual.total.spending

 Actual total spending until prediction.end.
-Only if there is a holdout period and the prediction ends in it, otherwise it is not reported.
+Only if there is a holdout period and the prediction ends in it, otherwise not reported.

 predicted.mean.spending